 The four annual prizes are open to projects or programmes focused on displaced people/refugee self-reliance anywhere in the world.

-The 10 short-listed projects for 2021 will be judged by Ockenden International’s eight-member Advisory Panel:
+The 2021 Prizes were determined by Ockenden International’s eight-member Advisory Panel:

-Prizes given since their launch in 2012 currently total GBP675,000, which has been shared by 25 projects in 17 countries and regions.
-The prize money promotes best practice and enables our winners to develop their winning projects to improve the lives of those facing some of the most challenging global issues of the day.”
+Prizes awarded since their launch in 2012 total GBP775,000, which has been shared by 29 projects in 19 countries and regions.
+The prize money promotes best practice and enables our winners to develop their winning projects to improve the lives of those facing some of the most challenging global issues of the day.

 Submissions for the GBP25,000 prizes are sought from non-profit organisations, which can enter their own projects or alternatively nominate projects managed by non-profit partners or affiliated organisations.
 Projects can be led by – or have a high level of participation from – the project beneficiaries themselves.